• Skip to main content

 GoogleFight Resolves Unclear Handwriting

-February 10, 2009 By Ben Brumfield
+February 10, 2009 by Ben Brumfield

 I've spent the last couple of weeks as a FromThePage user working seriously on annotation.
 This mainly involves identifying the people and events mentioned in Julia Brumfield's 1918 diary and writing short articles to appear as hyperlinked pages within the website, or be printed as footnotes following the first mention of the subject.
 Although my primary resource is a … [Read more...] about GoogleFight Resolves Unclear Handwriting